The Kelpies at the Helix Park Falkirk / Grangemouth

 What is a Kelpie?

-A kelpie is a mythical creature from Scottish Folklore.
-Said to be aquatic shape-shifting beasts, they have the strength of 100 horses and dwell in the deepest of Scotland's lochs.
+A water kelpie is a mythical creature from Scottish Folklore.
+Said to be aquatic shape-shifting beasts that could take human form, they have the strength of 100 horses and dwell in the deepest of Scotland's lochs.
 The legendary Loch Ness Monster is sometimes considered a kelpie.

 Can I go inside the Kelpies at Falkirk?